 “The only reason I can see is that maybe he hopes you will lead him to Mika Tsuki.”
 Tarnink lied, “Now get rest.
 Tomorrow we continue forward toward Stockholm.”

 Tarnink exited her tent and went into his own.
-She slipped under her bearskin blanket wincing in pain.
+She slipped under her elafi-skin blanket with great pain.
 Her thoughts turned to Tarnink’s story.
 Arajuan once lived as any other man.
 He had a family, a wife and child.
 Do monsters have children?
 Ayana shook her head of these thoughts.

-With hope for a better day she slipped into a painful sleep.
+With hope for a better day she slipped into a fitful sleep.
 Her dreams were twisted with her worry of being a bother to Tarnink.
-Arajuan’s dark face just in the shadows of her visions mocked her.
+Arajuan’s dark face just in her visions mocked her misery.